orourkedd/effects-as-data/README.md

 ## Testing

-Testing in effects-as-data is really easy, even for complex asynchronous operations.
+Testing in effects-as-data is easy, even for complex asynchronous operations.
 This is because effects-as-data functions are pure functions and only output JSON objects.
 Effects-as-data tests don't make assertions; they simply declare a data-structure and the test runner validates that the inputs and outputs in the data structure match the inputs and outputs of the function.

 Below are a few examples of testing with effects-as-data: